datakaveri/iudx-file-server/SETUP.md

 <img src="./docs/file_server_overview.png">
 </p>

-The File Server connects wiith various externa; dependencies namely
+The File Server connects with various external dependencies namely
 - `ELK` stack : used to capture and query files of temporal and spatial data
 - `PostgreSQL` : used to query data related to Token Invalidation.
 - `RabbitMQ` : used to receive token invalidation info